ponylang/ponylang-website/content/blog/last-week-in-pony-05272018.md

 - Andrew Turley has been so kind to put together an incredibly useful [Pony Cheatsheet](https://www.ponylang.io/media/cheatsheet/pony-cheat-sheet.pdf), especially for learning Pony.

 - Version **0.1.2** of [Pony Stable](https://github.com/ponylang/pony-stable) has been released.
-It is a bugfix release that fixes a bug that could cause issues if you were using a dependency whose commit was on a non-master branch.
+It is a bugfix release that fixes a bug that could cause issues if you were using a dependency whose commit was on a non-main branch.
 Upgrading is recommended.
 [Release Notes](https://www.ponylang.io/blog/2018/05/pony-stable-0.1.2-released/).

 ## Pony Development Sync